The Thyroid-Histamine Connection

 A natural option I recommend to patients is a supplement called histo-relief, which include quercetin as one of its primary ingredients.
 This supplement supports immune function, as well as the body’s response to food and environmental factors.
 Using this can significantly reduce the symptoms of histamine intolerance and help you to tolerate more foods that can be contributing to your symptoms.

-Why Are Some People More Susceptible to HIT?
+Why Are Some People More Susceptible to Histamine Intolerance?

 There are several reasons someone may have decreased DAO activity.
+In my newest book, The 4-Phase Histamine Reset Plan, I go into all underlying causes and give you a detailed plan on how to stop histamine intolerance in it’s tracks.
+For this article, I will go into the mot common reasons for the development of HIT.
 First, there may be a genetic abnormality in the DAO gene, which limits its production, and decreases the amount of DAO you can produce, causing an issue breaking down histamine.
 These genes won’t be fully expressed until adulthood, which explains why 80% of individuals with HIT are middle-aged women over 40.3,4 However, the primary explanation for HIT is poor gut health.
 Small intestinal bacterial overgrowth (SIBO) & leaky gut specifically.
 In SIBO, there is an overabundance of bacteria, which results in histamine production from the proteins of undigested food.
 Common symptoms include bloating, diarrhea, abdominal pain, and weight loss.
 Just to clarify, some bacteria in the small intestine is normal; however, the type of organism in addition to the amount is important here.6 Usually organisms in the small intestine are gram-positive, but with SIBO, it’s common to find more gram-negative bacteria, like E. Coli and Klebsiella pneumoniae.7 While most are familiar with the type of havoc E.Coli can cause, Klebsiella can cause mucosal damage to the intestinal walls and lead to nutrient absorption issues, causing more serious problems like malnutrition, osteoporosis, etc.8 With leaky gut, intestinal permeability causes inflammatory stress in the body which leads to decrease in the DAO enzyme production.

 Histamine Intolerance & The Thyroid